TLanetteRose/Clock-App-TLP/notes.md

 05/02/2021: I was able to get my show/hide footer event listener to work.
 However, the words aren't changin correctly.
 05/08/2021: Read about media queries and making the site responsive by sizig layout elements using percentages.
 I learned first-hand that using percentages makes it easier for your page to adjust to larger sizes.
 (Yay!)
 05/13/2021: The project assets included an img for an up arrow.
 I was having a hard time getting the up arrow to start as a down arrow on the button.
 After reviewing other's project code, I realized that I could use another image (Duh!).
 I have now replaced the given image with a fontawesome icon.
 Realized that I needed to use a grid layout for the md and lg breakpoints
+05/15/2021: Finally understood that I forgot the grid-area designations to make the grid work.

 ********************************
 .app__widgets {